kitschpatrol/yanki-obsidian/README.md

 1. **Prerequisites**

-- The [Obsidian desktop application](https://obsidian.md/download).
-(The Yanki Obsidian plugin has been tested with Obsidian 1.9.12+ on Windows, macOS, and Linux.)
+- The [Obsidian desktop application](https://obsidian.md/download), with both the app and installer version at 1.9.12 or newer.
+Yanki is tested on Windows, macOS, and Linux.
 - The [Anki desktop application](https://apps.ankiweb.net).
 (Linux users should install from the Anki Website, [issues have been reported](#my-obsidian-vault-links-arent-opening-on-linux) with Flatpak distributions.)
 - The [AnkiConnect](https://ankiweb.net/shared/info/2055492159) add-on